pesterhazy/presumably/posts/fixmes.md

 }
 ```

-With the partial implementation in place, you will still be able to experiment and run the code.
-If you hit the missing case, it will fail loudly, with an exception and a stacktrace.
-The FIXME is not only active at runtime, it will also ensure that you won't forget to fill in the missing case before finishing your branch.[^meta]
+With the partial implementation in place, can now experiment with and get a feel for the code.
+When you hit the missing case, it will fail loudly and clearly, with an exception and a stacktrace.
+But the FIXME is not only active at runtime.
+It will also ensure that you won't forget to fill in the missing case before finishing your branch.[^meta]

-# Juggling concepts and virtual memory
+## Juggling concepts and virtual memory

 Pausing a train of thought by converting it into a FIXME improves the flow of deep work, and we can explain why by considering why so many of us struggle to manage our daily priorities.
 As unfinished work piles up, we develop a nagging doubt in the back of their minds, a fear that there's something important we're forgetting, with all the bad consequences that entails.
 As a solution, David Allen's Getting Things Done (GTD) system famously proposes lists and regular review sessions.
 Lists work because writing a task into a notebook permits you to forget about it temporarily.
 Keeping a written list of "in" tasks helps you relax about your obligations, so that instead of incessantly worrying about things falling through the cracks, you can be confident that the task is stashed away in a secure place.
 You know you'll return to the tasks in your review session, which has a clear spot in your calendar.